backdrop-contrib/reference/README.md

 * update field validation to test that the referenced entity meets restrictions
 * switch from selecting one entity type in the settings, to limiting to one or more types
 * hide or disable entity type selector if only one entity type can be selected
+* hide the numeric id from the user after autocomplete select?
 * add js file for widget
 * switch autocomplete path for entity_id when entity_type changes
 * autocomplete to get entity labels that start with the typed text before just containing